evidentlyai/evidently/docs/book/presets/all-presets.md

 Evidently has several pre-built reports and test suites.
 We call them **Presets**.
 Each preset evaluates or tests a particular aspect of the data or model quality.

 This page links to the **description** of each preset.
-To see the code and interactive examples in Jupyter notebook or Colab, head here instead:
+To see the code and interactive examples, head to example notebooks instead:

 {% content-ref url="../examples/examples.md" %}
 [Examples](../examples/examples.md).